SirBob01/Dynamo-Engine/README.md

 ## Compiling Demos

 The API comes with demo programs to test core features of the engine.
 To compile them, `cmake` must be installed.
-Go to the `demos/build` directory, then run:
+Go to the `/demos/build` directory, then run:
-- `cmake .`
+- `cmake . -G BUILD_GENERATOR`
 - `make`

-This, of course, assumes that all the dependency requirements are satisfied.
+Replace `BUILD_GENERATOR` with the [generator](https://cmake.org/cmake/help/v3.2/manual/cmake-generators.7.html) applicable to your development environment.
+This assumes that all the dependency requirements are satisfied.

 ## Contributing